deps-app/ring-etag-middleware/README.md

 We use CRC32 over Adler32 because it has a [lower risk](https://www.leviathansecurity.com/blog/analysis-of-adler32) of collisions at the cost of being slightly slower to calculate (10-20%).
 If you are at all concerned about performance, you should enable storing checksums in file extended attributes.

+## Serving ClojureScript files

+I've written a [blog post](https://danielcompton.net/2018/03/21/how-to-serve-clojurescript) detailing how this is used to serve ClojureScript files and avoid caching inconsistencies.

 ## License

 Copyright © 2018 Daniel Compton